Archiwum Państwowe w Siedlcach

 The records in the State Archive in Siedlce can be divided into five main groups.

 Documents of lower and higher law courts from the period 1865 – 1998.
-The most numerous is Sąd Okręgowy w Siedlcach [The Province Court] and courts of conciliation from various districts of Gubernia in Siedlce, municipal courts, district courts and public prosecutor’s offices.
+The most numerous is Sąd Okręgowy w Siedlcach [The Province Court] and courts of conciliation from various counties of Siedlce gubernia (governorship), municipal courts, district courts and public prosecutor’s offices.
 This records can give full perspective into social conflicts, their character and range.

 Land records from the period 1810 – 2001 include 15.319 archival units.
-They are mainly mortgage books, each of them concerning to a particular land property.
-They come from land registries in Garwolin, Łuków, Mińsk Mazowiecki, Siedlce, Sokołów Podlaski and Węgrów and cover the territory of previous Województwo Podlaskie [Podlasie Province], created in 1815.
-The files present the financial state of land properties, sometimes they contain detailed descritptions of manor belongings, borders and maps.
+They are mainly mortgage books, each of them concerning the particular land property.
+They come from land registries in Garwolin, Łuków, Mińsk Mazowiecki, Siedlce, Sokołów Podlaski and Węgrów and cover the territory of previous Województwo Podlaskie [Podlasie Voivodship], created in 1815.
+The files present the financial state of land properties, sometimes they contain detailed descriptions of manor belongings, borders and maps.

 Notary records of various notary’s offices from the period 1810 – 1951 contain notarial deeds connected to sales contracts, agreements, last wills, premaritals.
-Their territorial range covers districts in Garwolin, Łuków, Siedlce, Sokołów Podlaski and Węgrów.
+Their territorial range covers countties of Garwolin, Łuków, Siedlce, Sokołów Podlaski and Węgrów.

 Civil state records are the most numerous group among the archival collections.
 They present 210 parishes or religious communities living in the territory of the Siedlce gubernia and span the years 1810 – 1909.
 Initially (1810 – 1825) civil state records were kept and stored by local governments, then since 1826 they were kept by parishes.
 The State Archive in Siedlce possesses records from: